Title IX Staff

 • Completes annual training through D. Stafford & Associates.

-• Coordinates and executes the University’s prompt, effective, and equitable response to complaints of sexual harassment, including implementation of formal and informal resolution procedures in accordance with regulatory requirements and University policy.
+• Coordinates and executes the University’s prompt, effective, and equitable response to complaints of sex-based harassment, including implementation of formal and informal resolution procedures in accordance with regulatory requirements and University policy.

 • Meets with complainants to provide information regarding available on and off campus resources, reporting and resolution options, and interim measures such as issuing a “no contact agreement,” changes in academic schedule or reassignment of housing.